IT21822094/Optimized-Warehouse-Management-System/README.md

 Albumentations: Advanced data augmentation library for enhancing image data used in model training.

 Flask: Used for API management to integrate the backend and trigger real-time alerts.

+### IT21822780 | Abeydeera A A A S (maximize space utilization.)

+## Description
+The Container Space Optimization module is designed to intelligently arrange warehouse products to maximize the use of available volume (CBM).
+By dynamically selecting the best storage locations and visualizing product placement, it reduces space wastage, enhances accessibility, and improves operational efficiency.
+This component plays a vital role in minimizing operational costs and supporting smarter warehouse management through AI-based decisions.

+## Features
+Dynamic product arrangement based on CBM analysis.

+Real-time 2D visualization of product storage layouts.

+Custom best-fit algorithm to reduce unused space in racks.

+Systematic placement strategy to improve accessibility and retrieval efficiency.

+Intelligent vertical and horizontal space utilization analysis.

+## Technologies and Dependencies

+### Frontend
+Matplotlib: Used for visualizing the optimized product placement within warehouse racks.

+### Backend
+Python: Core language for implementing algorithms and logic behind space optimization.
+Custom Best-Fit Algorithm: Developed in Python to calculate optimal arrangement of products in constrained spaces.

+### Services
+architecture supports integration with warehouse layout databases.

+### Libraries
+NumPy: For numerical computations in volume calculations and placement algorithms.
+Matplotlib: For real-time and animated 2D visualizations of the storage arrangement.
+Pandas: For managing product data and CBM information during arrangement decisions.